Best practices for cost optimization

 Databricks runs one executor per worker node.
 Therefore, the terms executor and worker are used interchangeably in the context of the Databricks architecture.
 People often think of cluster size in terms of the number of workers, but there are other important factors to consider:

 • Total executor cores (compute): The total number of cores across all executors.
-This determines the maximum parallelism of a cluster.
+This determines the maximum parallelism of a compute instance.

 • Total executor memory: The total amount of RAM across all executors.
 This determines how much data can be stored in memory before spilling it to disk.